esthercsoke/Project-Daisy/README.md

 Residing in Brisbane, Natalie has been working in the technlogy industry for five years.
 Currently 27 years of age, Natalie studied computer science at university and is currently working as a mid level software developer.
 She is wanting to connect with other females in the tehconology industry, at all stages of their careers, as she finds the industry male dominated.
 She wants to provide and receive mentoriship, advice and build her skills.

-<i>I want to continue to build my career in technology by building my network and working on my skills through new collaborations </i>
+<i>"I want to continue to build my career in technology by building my network and working on my skills through new collaborations" </i>

 As a web developer I want to:
 - Be able to connect with other female web developers in Brisbane and Australia to build my professional network.